snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

 out-ipv6-packets:                     1,297,268,099
 ```

-It is possible to pass a filter expression to query only matching counters.
+It is possible to pass a filter expression to query only the matching counters.
-The example below prints out only outgoing related counters.
+The example below prints out only the outgoing related counters.

 ```bash
 $ sudo ./snabb lwaftr query 11958 out